Lion-LiHaoyi/Epirus/English.md

 Effect:

 1. Make the target take 2 electrical damage
-1. Make the target skill invalid except the non-defensive skill.
-The skill can't be used in 3 rounds except Ji, defense, rebound, vajra shield and rattan beetle, or reduce 1HP
+1. Make the target skill invalid except for the non-defensive skill.
+The skill can't be used in 3 rounds except for Ji, defense, rebound, vajra shield, and rattan beetle, or reduce 1HP
 1. If the target uses a skill against another person or someone against the target, the character will suffer collateral damage at the same time, and the skill will also be invalid

 Cost: 5Ep

-Gesture: both hands reach out and move from top to bottom towards the subject
+Gesture: both hands reach out and move from top to bottom towards the target

 Special: the real thunder priority is 4